GamesCreed

 Review Overview

 It has been three years since the last Battlefield game.
-Battlefield 5, did not have the best reception, as many gamers and critics felt that DICE rushed with the development.
-It took some updates to make the game more playable, but even then, there were considerable flaws, and eventually was fun to play.
+Battlefield 5 did not have the best reception, as many gamers and critics felt that DICE rushed with the development.
+It took some updates to make the game more playable, but even then, there were considerable flaws, and it was eventually fun to play.
 As you know, Battlefield 5 was set in the historic World War II era, and it was enjoyable to fight against the enemy in multiplayer.
-But now, fast-forwarding a few years later, we are entering into the future with the brand-new Battlefield 2042, where weaponry and technology are extremely more advanced.
+But now, fast-forwarding a few years, we are entering the future with the brand-new Battlefield 2042, where weaponry and technology are extremely advanced.

 Battlefield 2042, Xbox Series S, Review, Gameplay, Screenshots, GamesCreed